 When you demo a machine learning model, you might want to collect data from users who try the model, particularly data points in which the model is not behaving as expected.
 Capturing these "hard" data points is valuable because it allows you to improve your machine learning model and make it more reliable and robust.

-Gradio simplifies the collection of this data by including a FLAG button with every
+Gradio simplifies the collection of this data by including a Flag button with every

-There are four parameters
+There are four parameters in

-gr.Interface that control how flagging works.
+gradio.Interface that control how flagging works.
 We will go over them in greater detail.

 allow_flagging: this parameter can be set to either